 6. Where should I stay?

-Generally the small towns on the West Shore have the least amount of access to mountain bike trails because they are bounded on the mountain side by the Desolation Wilderness (no bikes allowed in Wilderness).
-Pick a good home base that suits your needs or spice it up by splitting your stay on both the South Shore and North Shore.
+Generally the small towns on the West Shore have the least amount of access to mountain bike trails because they are bounded on the mountain side by the Desolation Wilderness (no bikes allowed in Desolation Wilderness).
+Pick a good home base that suits your needs or spice it up by splitting your stay on both the South and North Shores.

-There are also many public campgrounds around the lake, mostly run by the Forest Service and the state parks – reserve ahead of time because they fill up quick in the summer.
-For easy ride from camp spots check out Fallen Leak Lake / Camp Richardson, Hope Valley, Big Meadow off Luther Pass.
+There are also many public campgrounds around the lake, mostly run by the U.S. Forest Service and state parks.
+Reserve ahead of time because they fill up quick in the summer.
+For easy ride-from-camp spots check out Fallen Leak Lake/Camp Richardson, Hope Valley, and Big Meadow off Luther Pass.
 Super adventurous travelers should consider mountain bike camping.
-You can backcountry camp all along the Rim Trail (300′ off the trail) – back packing is not just for hikers anymore.
+You can backcountry camp all along the Rim Trail (300′ off the trail); backpacking is not just for hikers anymore.

 7. What else can we do besides mountain bike?

-The San Francisco Bay Area and Santa Cruz offer tons of year round riding and are about 3-5 hours from Tahoe.
+The San Francisco Bay Area and Santa Cruz offer tons of year-round riding and are about three to five hours from Tahoe.
 The California foothills are one to two hours away and generally offer year-round riding.
 Check out places like Sly Park and Auburn.

-Reno and Carson Valley are just a short drive away from Tahoe and also offer some great high desert riding.
-They are likely to be snow free in the winter and shoulder seasons too.
+Reno and the Carson Valley are just a short drive from Lake Tahoe and also offer some great high-desert riding.
+They are likely to be snow-free in the winter and shoulder seasons too.